MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tp-macos.md

-Run the following command, it will print “block” if tamper protection is on:
+Run the following command, it will print "block" if tamper protection is on: